spiderwares/product-subtitle-for-woocommerce/README.md

 3. **Single Product Page Subtitle:** Example of a product subtitle displayed on a single product page.

 ## Changelog

+### 1.3.3

+- Added a product subtitle field in the new product editor(Block product editor).
+- Improved Product subtitle Elementor widget.

 ### 1.3.2